 With co-located teams, it is a little easier to deal with all the issues listed above.
 Things become harder when you sprinkle remote team members in to the mix.
 Achieving shared understanding becomes much harder because remote teams are almost always informed after the fact or never at all.
 This leads to critical bits of information falling off.

 5 Ways to Achieve Shared Understanding

 At this point you may be wondering how does one achieve shared understanding across a software development team.
 Here are a few suggestions on how to achieve this:

 1. Get Everyone in the Room

 Try as much as possible to get everyone in for project related activities such as meetings with the client.
 The reason why this helps in achieving shared understanding is because it flattens communication channels.
-When the developers hear the what the client needs directly they tend to get a better understanding of what is required and may even see better ways of getting things done.
+When the developers hear what the client needs directly, they tend to get a better understanding of what is required.
+They may even see better ways of getting things done.
 Recording important meetings also helps.

 2. Consciously Develop a Shared Language/Vocabulary